International Master of Science in Health Management in Aquaculture

 The ever-continuing intensification in aquaculture systems, along with an increased production scale has inevitably resulted in the increased occurrence of disease outbreaks.
 This has created an urgent need for aquaculture health management experts who can respond to the health challenges in the aquaculture industry.

-The AquaH programme will prepare you for a range of diverse career options, including:
+The AquaH programme will prepare you for a diverse range career options, including:

 • ...